RootsTech: History

+FamilySearch International CEO Jay Verkler.
+The 2011 conference was emceed by Teerlink.

 The first RootsTech conference was held in Salt Lake City in February 2011, drawing around 3,000 people.
 It was held again in 2012, drawing 4,500 people.
 In 2013, it drew 6,700 registered attendees with over 13,600 remote attendees and many attendees and vendors coming from other countries around the world.
 RootsTech had become the largest genealogy and family history conference held in North America.
 The 2014 event was held at the Salt Palace where nearly 13,000 attended in person with over 100,000 remote participants.
 At the 2015 RootsTech conference, Laura Bush and her daughter were keynote speakers.
 Over 25,000 people were reported to have attended the 2016 RootsTech from 50 US states and 30 countries.
 In 2019 paid attendees dropped by 10% and live stream views dropped by 28% compared to 2018.

 In October 2019, RootsTech held a conference in London, with almost 10,000 people attending.

 RootsTech Connect 2021 was transitioned to a free virtual experience hosted online in 11 languages.
 It was attended by over 1 million participants from 242 countries who were able to watch approximately 2,000 genealogical class sessions on-demand taught by experts, archivists and companies.
 The 2021 conference included a Genetic Genealogy track, a song contest and a virtual expo hall with 85 exhibitors.

+RootsTech 2025 continued to feature a hybrid of online and in-person events.
+The main speakers were Mylo Fowler, Lindsay Fulton, and Victor Wooten.